solid/notifications-panel/proposals/solid-webhook-notifications.md

 This section details the additional features built for `WebHookSubscription2021`.

 ### webhook-auth
-The `webhook-auth` feature allows client servers to verify that a request came from a certain Pod.
+The `webhook-auth` feature allows subscribing servers to verify that a request came from a certain Pod.

 Pods that implement the `webhook-auth` feature `MUST` include an HTTP endpoint that produces a JSON Web Key Set.